AdwaitPawar-AstroX/active-suspension-motorsports/README.md

 ## 📌 Overview

-This project presents the design and development of an **F1-inspired semi-active suspension system** integrating **LIDAR-based predictive terrain response** and **dual-servo independent steering** for high-speed vehicles.
+This project presents the design and development of an **F1-inspired semi-active suspension system** integrating **LIDAR-based predictive terrain response** and **dual-servo independent steering** for motorsports vehicles.

 Unlike conventional reactive suspension systems, this system uses a **parallel predictive-reactive control loop** — combining real-time sensor feedback with forward-looking terrain prediction — to achieve smoother ride, consistent downforce, and faster recovery from surface changes.